maxharrisnet/revup-clinic-location/README.md

 Here are some things that were out of scope of this particular exercise that I would add to this plugin with more time:

 - Handle results with multiple locations (e.g. `[clinic_location name="Harbour Dental Centre"]` returns 'Harbour Centre Dental', and 'Vancouver Harbour Dental').
-I would add an address paramater to the shortcode to specify which location to use when needed.
+I would add an address parameter to the shortcode to specify which location to use when needed.
 - Use the [newer version of the Places API](https://developers.google.com/maps/documentation/javascript/places-migration-overview)
 - Use the [Place Details API](https://developers.google.com/maps/documentation/places/web-service/op-overview#place_details_api) to get more information about the clinics.
 - Improve the loading state
 - Add a settings page to allow the user to set the default location for the map
-- More robust marker handling (e.g. if a marker is clicked, it should open the info window for that marker)
+- Nicer detail window with more information about the clinic
 - Better documentation
 - Better error handling